vmanav/Brogrammers_xenith.github.io/README.md

 # Brogrammers_xenith.github.io

-'The Brogrammers' created this web application for XENITH hackathon 2018.
-Team members: 1.
-Ayush Nagar=>username:ayushnagar123 2.
-Manav Verma=>username:vmanav 3.Siddharth Aggarwal=>username :siddhu15798 , this web page is made to make the work of richi easy in his bussiness as per described in the task.
+'The Brogrammers' created this web application for JIIT XENITH hackathon 2018.This web app is made to make the work of richie easy in his bussiness as per described in the task.

+Co-created by : Ayush Nagar , Manav Verma and Siddharth Aggarwal.

 Website was previously hosted by Siddharth Aggarwal's github account, Visit here: https://siddhu15798.github.io/.github.io/